norc-heal/heal-data-pkg-guide/docs/fit/best-fit-annotation-recs.md

             * start your [experiment tracker](../terms/index.md#experiment-tracker)
                 * add all experiments or other study activities which have already been designed to your experiment tracker;
                 * as more experiments or other study activities are designed add them to your experiment tracker as soon as possible
-    * **when you start to create final result products** for a manuscript
+    * **when you start to create [final result products](../terms/index.md#final-result-products)** for a manuscript
-        * start to create a [results tracker](../terms/index.md#results-tracker) for the manuscript to document the final result products (e.g. figures, tables) that will be published as part of the manuscript
+        * start to create a [results tracker](../terms/index.md#results-tracker) for the manuscript to document the final result products (e.g. figures, tables) that will, or may, be published as part of the manuscript
         * the results tracker will ask you to list the study files that each final result product in the manuscript depends upon (i.e. files that are required to interpret, replicate, or use the result)
     * **when your manuscript is finalized**
         * finalize the results tracker